-Some companies trying to keep up with the times and to follow modern trends, are beginning to replace SMS with push notifications, being confident that this is the future of Internet technology.
+Some companies trying to keep up with the times and to follow modern trends, are beginning to replace SMS messaging with push notifications, being confident that this is the future of Internet technology.
 Of course, this is a very handy tool for work and business.
-But are push notifications better than the usual SMS?
+But are push notifications better than the usual text messaging?
 Let’s comparing them on some points.

 SMS, which stands for Short Message Service, allows you to send messages of up to 160 characters through wireless telecom networks.
 In other words, SMS has a global reach.
 Absolutely all mobile phones existing in the world support SMS, which allows you to reach 4 billion phones in more than 200 countries.
 And you don't need to worry about Internet connectivity.

-Push notifications are similar to SMS.
+Push notifications are similar to text messages.
 They are short and instantaneous.
-But they differ from SMS as in order to receive them you need a smartphone with a special app installed.
+But they differ from bulk SMS as in order to receive them you need a smartphone with a special app installed.
 You also have to have constant access to the Internet.
 Alas, this reduces the number of potential recipients.

 Shipping information to the recipient

 People pick up their mobile devices from 150 to 200 times over a day.
 So, about 90% of SMS are read within the first three minutes of delivery.
 Moreover, the sender receives a notification about the delivery of your SMS.
 This is the basis for confidence in the fact that the information you have sent via SMS will reach the recipient.

 As mentioned above, to receive push notifications, you need to install a special app.
 Also, you have to confirm a request to receive these notifications.
 Only then will the information come in a timely manner.
 However, this doesn’t guarantee that it will be also be speedily read.
 Unlike SMS, not all apps with push notifications have an audible delivery notification signal.
 Also, some people prefer not to connect push notifications to their apps, so as to not clog the phone screen with too much information.